tkhq/qos/docs/GUIDE.md

 **What this phase does**: Updates your running enclave application to a new version without redoing the genesis ceremony.
 The quorum key remains the same - only the manifest changes with a new app hash and incremented nonce.
 This is the standard flow for deploying application updates while maintaining the same cryptographic identity.

+The deployer must ensure that each enclave and all associated host services are bound to a single approved manifest.
+This binding must remain unchanged for the workload's lifetime.
+A different approved manifest requires a new enclave and new host services.

 ### 8.1 Build Updated Application

 **What this does**: Compiles your new application version and calculates its hash.
 This new hash will be used in the updated manifest to specify which binary should run in the enclave.